Simmoniz/simplehashid/README.md

 $myhashid->decode('noZHdO1')); // will return 1001
 $myhashid->decode('yoZHdO1')); // will return 1002
 ```
-A cool thing is to "interface" hashing with different salts.
-You can use a different salt according to the type of element the id is related to, for example :
+You can use a different salt, for example :
 ```
 $userishasher = new SimpleHashId(6, 'users');
 $arcticlehasher = new SimpleHashId(6, 'articles');